steven-klein/portfolio/docs/ecommerce.md

 </div>

 __Highlights__
 My partner and I started this project as she was finishing her MBA, and our first work on the concept continuously had us seeking funding to create the vision.
 The experience of pitching an idea to potential investors has been nerve-racking, but extremely rewarding.
-Despite some setbacks while attempting to secure funding, we've persevered, by simply saying we have the skillset let's just build it, and that's exactly what we did.
-At the minimal cost of some AWS services and mostly our time, we created the product and found some small successes in both consumer and B2B markets as we continue to refine it.
+Despite some setbacks while attempting to secure funding, we've persevered, by simply saying we have the skill set let's just build it, and that's exactly what we did.
+At the minimal cost of some AWS services and our time, we created the product and found some small successes in both consumer and B2B markets as we continue to refine it.

 __Tags__
 PostCSS, cssnext, JavaScript, UI, Design, Theming, PHP, WordPress, Bedrock, WordPoser, WooCommerce, Responsive, AWS S3, AWS EC2, AWS RDS, AWS Route 53